wildfruits/jekyll-now/_posts/2018-01-26-kdd-features-1.md

 This splits the **KC(Default)** and **Opportunity(Default)** columns at every point where we encounter a **~~** delimiter that indicates a separate KC or corresponding Opportunity count.

-We convert the Opportunity column data types from string to numeric and drop the time-related columns since we won't be using them for this part of our analysis.
+I convert the Opportunity column data types from string to numeric and drop the time-related columns since I won't be using them for this part of the analysis.

 ```python
 df['Opps1'] = pd.to_numeric(df['Opps1'])